-- Community profiles with the following socio-economic information relevant to ESDC's mandate: - The current socio-demographic characteristics of the economic sector workforce of the project; - The labour force characteristics by age group and sex (if possible) of all impacted communities including the availability of skilled and unskilled workers, existing working conditions, wages and/or average salary range, full-time and part-time employment and training; inclusion of a hiring strategy and any efforts made towards promoting an inclusive labour market; - The anticipated number of jobs created, how they will be added over the project's lifespan, jobs created in Canada vs. other countries, the type of skills and knowledge that could be required to support the completion of the project; how the project's budget will be spent in the local region and the province and how it would benefit the local area; - The main economic activities in the study area; - Accessibility to programming similar to the following: Indigenous Skills and Employment Training Program (ISET), and Skills and Partnership Fund(SSWP); - Employment barriers to participation for local under-represented groups such as visible minorities, indigenous person, people from a lower socioeconomic status, persons with disabilities, and GBA+ groups; - Availability, affordability and appropriateness of child care as part of the measurement of the change in infrastructure in services; and - Baseline conditions and projected impacts, for example, as outlined in the Tailored Impact Statement Guidelines (TISG) template. - Information regarding both local and other relevant labour markets.
-This includes initial labour market conditions and the anticipated impacts of the Project on the labour market, including: - training and hiring strategies, including the intent to support diversity and inclusion throughout them; - effects to employment and how any adverse effects to employment would be managed, or mitigated; - applying a gender-based analysis plus (GBA+) lens in considering the effects to employment (e.g.consideration of underrepresented groups). - 7.
-Where possible, identify any clarifications or additional information the Proponent could include in the Detailed Project Description or in the response to the Summary of Issues that would: - give confidence that an issue or effect could be addressed and managed;
+- Community profiles with the following socio-economic information relevant to ESDC's mandate: - The current socio-demographic characteristics of the economic sector workforce of the project; - The labour force characteristics by age group and sex (if possible) of all impacted communities including the availability of skilled and unskilled workers, existing working conditions, wages and/or average salary range, fulltime and part-time employment and training; inclusion of a hiring strategy and any efforts made towards promoting an inclusive labour market; - The anticipated number of jobs created, how they will be added over the project's lifespan, jobs created in Canada vs. other countries, the type of skills and knowledge that could be required to support the completion of the project; how the project's budget will be spent in the local region and the province and how it would benefit the local area; - The main economic activities in the study area; - Accessibility to programming similar to the following: Indigenous Skills and Employment Training Program (ISET), and Skills and Partnership Fund (SPF); - Employment barriers to participation for local under-represented group's such as visible minorities, indigenous person, people from a lower socioeconomic status, persons with disabilities; - Availability, affordability and appropriateness of child care as part of the measurement of the change in infrastructure in services; and - Baseline conditions and projected impacts, for example, as outlined in the Tailored Impact Statement Guidelines (TISG) template. - Information regarding both local and other relevant labour markets.
+This includes initial labour market conditions and the anticipated impacts of the Project on the labour market, including: - training and hiring strategies, including the intent to support diversity and inclusion throughout them; - effects to employment and how any adverse effects to employment would be managed, or mitigated; - applying a gender-based analysis plus (GBA+) lens in considering the effects to employment (e.g. consideration of underrepresented groups).